Taking the train soon? Here’s how to prepare for a stress-free journey if you have sensory processing issues.

 Most train stations and rail companies have systems and additional features in place to help support you.
 Whether you think you’d benefit most from a quiet coach or a pre-booked seat on your train, knowing about the optional extras could help to make your journey more comfortable.

-We recommend booking your seat in advance wherever possible.
-You could choose between forward- or backward-facing options, or even table seats on some trains.
+We recommend booking your seat in advance wherever possible, as executive dysfunction from sensory overload can make buying a ticket at the station overwhelming.
+With advance booking, you can choose between forward- or backward-facing options, or even table seats on some trains.

 Anything that helps you prepare for your journey is helpful, but it’s worth remembering that train travel can be unpredictable.
 If this is what causes you the most anxiety, try to see if a friend will be happy to go with you or show you around the station first.